norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 If we are going to transition GenAI products from exploratory investments into commercial successes, we need to see a skills shift from more than just the Engineering team.
 It is no longer acceptable that creative and product labor exhaustively over what a page layout says about a brand, but pay no attention to what the thing that is actually speaking for the brand, with **words**, is saying.

 Just like a set of wireframes illustrates the visual experience of the customer journey on a screen, NLUX designs should illustrate how the conversation between a user and the product should unfold.
 Happy paths, sad paths, external events.
 Tone, language structure, level of engagement - these are all things Product and UX can flesh out with stakeholders long before a line of code is written.
-Of course, not everything in the design will be possible or practical - that's where the iterative nature of Software Engineering
+Of course, not everything in the design will be possible or practical - that's where the iterative nature of Software Engineering comes into play.
+But designing

 ### Sunset Your Disclaimers
 Here is a banner you won't see: